AuriDevcourse/etendy-image-generator/README.md

-# Base44 App
+# Sattend - Gradient Image Generator

-This app was created automatically by Base44.
+Create stunning gradients and visual designs in seconds.

-It's a Vite+React app that communicates with the Base44 API.
+This is a Vite+React app with Supabase backend.

 ## Running the app